pascalemp/pascalemp.github.io/_posts/2020-10-27-visual-mnist-classifier.markdown

 externalLink: false
 ---

-***Note:** This network has already been trained.
-This is merely a small Python app to display the respective classification of a given input image from the MNIST dataset.*

-- *The entire MNIST dataset is available at http://yann.lecun.com/exdb/mnist/ if you wish to train a network of your own.*

 The full MNIST database consists solely of handwritten digits.
 It has ```60,000``` training samples, and ```10,000``` test samples, with each sample represented by ```28x28``` pixels.
 Each pixel contains a value within the range ```[0,255]``` which represents it's grayscale value.

+***Note:** This network has already been trained.
+This is merely a small Python app to display the respective classification of a given input image from the MNIST dataset.*

+- *The entire MNIST dataset is available [here](http://yann.lecun.com/exdb/mnist/) if you wish to train a network of your own.*

 ## Installation
 There are a few package pre-requisites and I've enlisted these in the ```requirements.txt``` file in this repository.